Asterisk (*) and Double Asterisk (**) After Prior Art Patent Number

 Note that there are date of invention issues for the eligible date under Pre-AIA 35 USC § 102 (a) and (e): Prior art is eligible if it is patented or published before THE DATE OF THE INVENTION.
 The eligible date provided herein is THE EARLIEST PRIORITY DATE of the patent, which is often inferred as being the date of invention based on public data, because swearing to an earlier priority date is usually not considered to be proper or allowable.
 Please note that this inference COULD BE OVERTURNED by uncovered evidence, such as an affidavit of inventors.

 The eligibility as prior art is generated for the purpose of providing a reference to evaluate the eligibility of a patent/patent application as prior art to the patent at issue.
 The result is calculated by comparing the dates, the applicant, and the inventors under 35 USC § 102, including the pre-AIA or AIA versions.

-There are also exceptions not considered which may also overturn the result of evaluation:
+There are also exceptions not considered which may also overturn the result of an evaluation: